matiaspaavilainen/RealConstellations/README.md

 - Or view from other stars

 - Other skycultures, should be relatively simple from a technical standpoint, just need the data
-- Better models for the stars in the detailed view
+- Better models for the stars in the detailed view?
-- Realistic size for the star, not sure how possible in terms of making it visible, based on apparent magnitude maybe
-  - Does the data exist in simbad?
+- Realistic colors for stars, does data exist?